 popular with locals as a weekend excursion from Hamburg, and

-garden, a doll museum and the many parks and walking trails.
+museum and the many parks and walking trails.

 There is a ferry service to Blankenese from St Pauli-Landungsbrucken in Hamburg's Free Port and the Blankenese waterfront is serviced by various other water shuttles as well.
 There are many buoys in the river to help guide all sizes of watercraft, since this part of the river has many sandbars and is subject to tidal shifts.

 The island of Sylt is Germany's most northern point, lying off

 the northwestern coast in the North Sea.
 The island boasts some

 lovely sandy beaches and stunning views, and its main town,